-You can apply to become a permanent resident of Canada as a live-in caregiver if you meet the requirements.
+You can apply to become a permanent resident of Canada through the Live-in Caregiver Program if you meet the requirements.
 Find out about:

 - Requirements to become a permanent resident